taiwangoldcard/website/content/goldcard-holders-faq/validity.md

 ## Can I renew my gold card?

-No. There is no renewal capability for a Gold Card.
+Not really: a 'renewal' is almost the same as a new application.
 You must complete the same application process you went through for your first card for all subsequent cards.
 Keep this in mind when planning your time in Taiwan - you must still meet the qualification criteria in order to receive another card.